xiadd/matic-docs/docs/develop/chainide.md

 ![](https://chainide-doc.s3.amazonaws.com/ERC+721+Deployment+on++Mumbai/image+(6).png)

-You have minted an NFT successfully, and you're done with this tutorial.
+Congratulations, you have successfully minted an NFT on Polygon using ChainIDE.